ntustison/Histograms/Text/stitched.md

 * binary thresholding based on relative intensities [@Woodhouse:2005aa;@Shammi:2021aa],
-* linear intensity standardization based on global rescaling of the intensity histogram to a reference distribution based on healthy controls, i.e., "linear binning" [@He:2016aa;@He:2020aa],
+* linear intensity standardization based on a global rescaling of the intensity histogram to a reference distribution based on healthy controls, i.e., "linear binning" [@He:2016aa;@He:2020aa],
 * nonlinear intensity standardization based on piecewise affine transformation of the intensity histogram using a customized hierarchical k-means algorithm [@Kirby:2012aa;@Kirby:2012ab;@Zha:2016aa],
-* fuzzy c-means with spatial considerations in the form of local neighborhoods [@Hughes:2018aa],
+* nonlinear intensity standardization using fuzzy c-means [@Ray:2003aa] with spatial considerations based on local voxel neighborhoods [@Hughes:2018aa], and
-* Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa]
+* Gaussian mixture modeling (GMM) of the intensity histogram with Markov random field (MRF) spatial prior modeling [@Tustison:2011aa].

-where each of these algorithms has been purposely contextualized in terms of the intensity histogram for facilitating comparison.

 An early semi-automated technique used to compare smokers and never-smokers relied on manually drawn regions to determine a threshold based on the